Essential open book foliation and fractional Dehn twist coefficient: Non-right-veeringness and open book foliation

 \section{Non-right-veeringness and open book foliation}

-The notion of right-veeringness is closely related to tight/overtwisted-ness of the contact structure supported by the open book: Recall a theorem of Honda-Kazez-Mati\'c \cite[Theorem 1.1]{hkm1}, (cf. \cite[Theorem 6.7]{ik} for an alternative proof based on open book foliation).
+The notion of right-veeringness is closely related to tightness of the contact structure supported by the open book due to the following theorem of Honda-Kazez-Mati\'c \cite[Theorem 1.1]{hkm1}, (cf. \cite[Theorem 2.4]{ik1-2} for an alternative proof using open book foliations).

 \begin{theorem} If $\phi \in \Aut(S, \partial S)$ is not right-veering then $(S,\phi)$ supports an overtwisted contact structure. \end{theorem}